 Visit the EFSC Registrar's Office web pages for the official Transfer Credit Policies for these exams.

-Tests are administered at the Melbourne Campus Assessment Center (Building 10, Room 218) on the third Saturday of each month, unless there are extenuating circumstances.
+In other months, tests are administered at the Melbourne Campus Assessment Center (Building 10, Room 218) on the third Saturday of each month, unless there are extenuating circumstances.
 Testing will not be available on Saturdays when the college is closed.
 Changes to the CLEP administration schedule will be noted on this page, when required.
 Appointments are available at 2:15 PM, 3:15 PM, 4:15 PM and 5 PM for College Composition.
 View test fee information and also review details about registering and preparing for CLEP or DSST exams.

 - Students are eligible to sit for up to two tests on a Saturday administration.
 Double exam seating will be scheduled at 2:15 and the 4:15 sessions or at the 3:15 and 5 PM sessions.

 - Candidates are responsible for selecting their Institutional Score Recipient.
 CLEP score recipient is indicated on the Test Ticket purchased at the My Account feature on the College Board website BEFORE redeeming at the test center.

 - CLEP exams may be repeated after three months have transpired (90 days).
 DSST exams may be repeated after 30 days.

 - Students are encouraged to see an Academic Advisor from their home institution prior to registering for any CLEP or DSST administration to determine crediting policies.